Canary Islands: After the conquest and the introduction of slavery

 In 1618 the Barbary pirates from North Africa attacked Lanzarote and La Gomera taking 1000 captives to be sold as slaves.
 Another noteworthy attack occurred in 1797, when Santa Cruz de Tenerife was attacked by a British fleet under Horatio Nelson on 25 July.
 The British were repulsed, losing almost 400 men.
 It was during this battle that Nelson lost his right arm.

+Santa Cruz de Tenerife was, especially during the first half of the 18th century, the most important corsair center in the Macaronesian region.
+The recent discovery of abundant documentary evidence of significant corsair activity, carried out primarily by natives, residents, and those living on the island, confirms this fact.
+At the same time, the numerous pirate ships that frequented the Canary Islands waters used landing places along its coast.
+Such was the case of Valle de Salazar or San Andrés, which had acquired a reputation as a "pirate port" until the construction of its castle or defensive tower.

+Aside from the pirates and privateers who attacked the islands, the archipelago also gave rise to native privateers who defended their own coasts or those of the Spanish Empire, especially in the Caribbean.
+Among these, we can highlight the figure of Amaro Pargo, a privateer and merchant from Tenerife, who participated in the Spanish treasure fleet (the Spanish-Hispanic American trade route) in the 18th century, attacking enemy ships of Spain both in Canary waters and along the coasts of the New World.

 Apart from the passage of Christopher Columbus, the Canary Islands were the site of some of the most important fleets in Western history.
 Such as the fleet of the Virginia Company in 1606, which marked the foundation of Fort Jamestown -the first permanent English settlement in what is now the United States- and the passage of the First Fleet through Tenerife, which marked the first European settlement in Australia in Botany Bay.